walterdejong/progress/README.md

 You might also display the value in a slightly different way by passing a custom `formatter` function.
 If that doesn't suffice, you can subclass the type and override the `render()` method to fully customize the progress meter.

-It is possible to implement a completely new type of meter by subclassing `progress.Meter`.
+It's also possible to implement a completely new type of meter by subclassing `progress.Meter`.

 Up till now we've been single-threaded and we had to explicitly call `update()`.
 We can also let the progress be monitored from a thread.